The History of Skydiving

 We would like to note that we’re a proud USPA member dropzone and strictly adhere to their rules, regulations, and recommendations!

-- 1957: Jacques-André Istel designs and develops the first sport parachute — a canopy that is not used for military purposes.
+- 1957: Jacques-André Istel designed and developed the first sport parachute, a canopy designed not for military purposes.

-- 1962: The first World Parachuting Championships were held on American soil (the first one was in modern-day Slovenia!) and an American by the name of James Arender takes the gold!
+- 1962: American soil hosted the first World Parachuting Championships (the inaugural event took place in modern-day Slovenia!), where an American named James Arender won the gold!

 Modern Day

-- 1970s: Jumpers get bored jumping solo and start to embark on the journey of group formation skydiving — which opens the door for so many opportunities for growth!
+- 1970s: Jumpers, growing bored of solo jumps, begin to embark on the journey of group formation skydiving, opening the door to numerous growth opportunities!

-During the 70s, skydivers also made the transition from circular canopies to square ones that are commonly used today.
+During the 70s, skydivers transitioned from circular canopies to the square ones commonly used today.
 This transition in canopy style was huge for the sport, it allowed canopies to be more steerable, have softer landings, and sparked advancements in canopy design.

 - 1982: Huuuuge year for skydiving!
-Bill Booth invents something called the 3-ring system.
-Basically, three metal rings are looped through one another and act as the attachment point between the parachute and the container (the backpack part).
+Bill Booth invented something called the 3-ring system.
+Three metal rings looped through one another, serve as the attachment point between the parachute and the container (the backpack part).

-In the event that the main parachute isn’t functioning correctly and needs to be cut away, the three rings will quickly release and allow for the main to get away, clearing the airspace for the reserve parachute to open up.
+If the main parachute malfunctions and needs cutting away, these three rings quickly release, allowing the main parachute to get away and clear the airspace for the reserve parachute to deploy.
 Mr. Booth is our guy!

-- 1983: Tandem skydiving was invented!
+- 1983: Inventors created tandem skydiving!
 And by whom?
 Ted Strong!
 Without tandem skydiving the sport wouldn’t have allowed the general public to experience human flight and to grow as fast as it did.

-AADs are turned on prior to jumping and calculate air pressure and different altitudes to determine the height and speed of the jumper – if you’re too fast and too low, the AAD will fire.
+The AAD calculates air pressure and different altitudes to determine the height and speed of the jumper.
+If a jumper is falling too fast and too low, the AAD will activate.
 AADs save lives!

 More than 30 years later, the sport of skydiving is thriving!
 People from all walks of life, young and old contribute to the awesomeness of the sport – from being competitors, instructors, coaches, fun jumpers, and innovators.
 Licensed skydivers make almost 4 million skydives in the US every year!